frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise4.md

     <div class="mySlides fade">
         <figure>
             <img src="/img/learning-course/stage2-drivebase/bumpers/bumper1s1.webp" style="width:100%">
             <figcaption>1.
-Create a new sketch in the Master Sketch part studio with the bumper profile.
+Create a new sketch in the Main Layout Sketch part studio with the bumper profile.
 A 3/4" ground clearance and 1/4" gap between the bumper and frame is recommended.</figcaption>
         </figure>
     </div>
     <div class="mySlides fade">
         <figure>
             <img src="/img/learning-course/stage2-drivebase/bumpers/bumper1s2.webp" style="width:100%">
             <figcaption>2.
 Create a new part studio in the drivetrain folder for the bumpers.
-Insert the Origin Cube and derive the drivetrain and bumper sketches from the Master Sketch.</figcaption>
+Insert the Origin Cube and derive the drivetrain and bumper sketches from the Main Layout Sketch.</figcaption>
         </figure>
     </div>
     <div class="mySlides fade">